JPS-GER/ComfyUI_JPS-Nodes/README.md

 # List of Custom Nodes

 __SDXL__
-* SDXL_Resolutions
+* SDXL_Resolutions - optimized for a small size with only one dropdown input and width + heigt output
-* SDXL BasicSettings
+* SDXL BasicSettings - SDXL_Resolutions and some other values you need most of the time in a single node
-* SDXL AdditionalSettings
+* SDXL AdditionalSettings - additional settings used in my workflows (upscaler, face fix, etc.)

 __MATH__
-* Math ResolutionMultiply
+* Math ResolutionMultiply - multiply width and height values by a defined factor (useful for SDXL workflows, try factor 2x)
-* Math LargestInt
+* Math LargestInt - input two INT values, get the higher one - useful to find larger size of an image

 __SWITCH__
-* Switch GenerationMode
+* Switch GenerationMode - switch between TXT2IMG and IMG2IMG - useful in combiantion with latent image switch nodes

 # Credits